pgRouting/pgrouting/doc/src/migration.rst

 :Migration:

-* Be aware of the existance of the additional columns.
+* Be aware of the existence of the additional columns.

 * In ``pgr_aStar`` (`One to One`)